zennomi/CongViecLam-laravel/README.md

 - Copy .env.example file to .env on the root folder.
 You can type copy .env.example .env if using command prompt Windows or cp .env.example .env if using terminal, Ubuntu
 - Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.
 - Run php artisan key:generate
+- Run sudo service mysql start
-- Run php artisan migrate
+- Run php artisan migrate --seed
 - Run php artisan serve
 - Go to http://localhost:8000/